Jewellery Artisan: Silversmith/Beadsmith

-In 2007, after 10 years of running the local arts festival and founding & managing the Cherryville Artisans' Shop, I became a full-time homemaker & gardener, and stay-at-home mum for our daughter.
+In 2008, after 10 years of running local arts festivals and founding & managing an outlet for local artisans, I resigned to be a stay-at-home mum for our daughter, now grown up.

-Around this time, I changed the spelling of my name to “Debbee" and created my "bee" logo.
-I am very lucky that the inspiration came to me on waking from a dream; as do many of my designs, much to my gratitude and joy!
+I changed the spelling of my name to “Debbee" and created my bee logo.
 My logo has been made into a jeweller's mark and appears on a tag on all of my pieces (except earrings).

 Amanda (right) with Leo & Buddy, promoting CherryBee Boutique at Cherryville Days.